manas-chaudhari/android-mvvm/README.md

           }
         }, defaultBinder);
 ```

+> It is often required to reuse same mapping of ViewModel -> View.
+One way to provide these is using a static class like [ViewProviders.java](sample/src/main/java/com/manaschaudhari/android_mvvm/sample/ViewProviders.java)

 ## Data Binding to reduce boilerplate
 See yourself creating RecyclerViewAdapter in every Activity?
 Well, there is no need to.
 By using custom `BindingAdapter`s, one can remove all the code from your activities, and provide minimal arguments from XML.